shefalitk/shefalitk.github.io/_publications/subjective-aggregation-artifacts.md

 @inproceedings{chochlakis2025aggregation,
-  title={Aggregation Artifacts in Subjective Tasks Collapse Large Language Models Posteriors}, author={Chochlakis, Georgios and Potamianos, Alexandros and Lerman, Kristina and Narayanan, Shrikanth}, journal={Proceedings of the 2025 conference of the Nations of the Americas Chapter of the association for computational linguistics}, year={2025}
+  title={Aggregation Artifacts in Subjective Tasks Collapse Large Language Models Posteriors}, author={Chochlakis, Georgios and Potamianos, Alexandros and Lerman, Kristina and Narayanan, Shrikanth}, booktitle={Proceedings of the 2025 conference of the Nations of the Americas Chapter of the association for computational linguistics}, year={2025}, publisher={ACL}
 }
 ```